SmritiGoyal/rtat-optimization/docs/deck.md

 | **Urban** | 108,444 (49.5%) | 11,847 (63.0%) | 30,870 (56.2%) | 73,414 (62.4%) | 36,650 (73.1%) | 14,523 (77.9%) | 2,465 (90.2%) |
 | **Rural** | 23,615 (57.2%) | 2,631 (46.5%) | 36,138 (63.8%) | 55,669 (68.0%) | 43,275 (72.1%) | 31,082 (79.7%) | 5,777 (87.7%) |

 Numbers in parentheses are the late rate at T=5 (i.e., share of repairs in that segment that exceeded 5 days).
+These are observed late rates, unaffected by the model change.

 **Top 5 priority segments**